 - Chilli Flakes (optional)

-- Pinch of Sugar (optional)
+- Pinch of Sugar (to taste)

 Heat up a little oil in a suitably sized pot or pan, and fry your onions over medium heat until they just begin to brown.
 Add your garlic and fry for couple more minutes until it begins to brown.